Jonybtw/Jonybtw/README.md

 ## About Me

 I am an enthusiastic learner with a passion for technology, currently focusing on web development, C++, Java, Python, and SQL.
-I enjoy diving deep into these languages and frameworks to build exciting and practical projects.
+I enjoy diving deep into these languages to build exciting and practical projects.

 ## Skills and Interests